 Women with substantial intake of carotenoids appear to have lower risks of breast cancer and its recurrence than those with low intake, although not all studies have found such links.
 A Scandinavian study found that dietary (but not supplemental) beta-carotene had a protective effect against lobular breast cancer in postmenopausal women.
 Another European study reported that high intake of beta-carotene was protective against breast cancer in postmenopausal women using hormone replacement therapy (HRT).
 The same study also found that dietary beta-carotene was associated with lowered risk of breast cancer in postmenopausal women with relatively high alcohol consumption.

 Beta-carotene enhanced the cytotoxicity of Adriamycin in both hormone receptor positive (ER+/PR+) and triple negative (ER-/PR-/HER2-) breast cancer cells in one study.
-Beta-carotene has also been demonstrated to reduce multidrug resistance in cancer cells.
+Beta-carotene has also been reported to reduce multidrug resistance in cancer cells.

 Red cabbage anthocyanins